BK-dev1/SchoolManagementSystem/README.md

 This is a School Management System Project for Ensia School

-For the ones who want to build and run the project they need to first build and run wxWidgets Library From source.
+For the ones who want to build and run the project you need to first build and run wxWidgets Library From source.
 Then Link the project depending on the platform you currently using.